DigitalPublishingToolkit/OurCommons/md/13DigitalMaira.md

 The source and method of mineral extraction to build our devices is an immense design challenge that must be grappled with.
 In the shorter term however, we must find ways to make technology less disposable.
-[*iFixit*](https://www.ifixit.com/)^12^ is an online community manual for people to share information and methods to repair broken things.
-It is a for-profit company that manages the website and sells tools and parts to repair common devices, such as iPhones.
+[*iFixit*](https://www.ifixit.com/) is an online community manual for people to share information and methods to repair broken things.^12^ It is a for-profit company that manages the website and sells tools and parts to repair common devices, such as iPhones.
 While it is for-profit, the iFixit platform is in many ways a commons, where the members write